pocc/bosspiles/help_text.md

             `active <player> <True|False>`
     **print**: Prints the current bosspile as a new message.
 Arg can be raw or debug, but is not required.
             `print <option>`
+    **pin**: Pin a message to a channel given it's message ID.
+This will only work if there is not currently a bosspile pin on that channel.
+            `pin <message ID>`

 __**Examples**__